Robust Identification of Differential Equations by Numerical Techniques from a Single Set of Noisy Observation: Proposed Methods: ST and SC

 In~\eqref{eq.CEE}, the data in $\calT_1$ serve as the training set, and the data in $\calT_2$ act as the validation set.
 One can also use the data in $\calT_2$ for training and the data in $\calT_1$ for validation, which gives rise to the cross validation estimation error $\mathrm{CEE}(\calA_k;1-\alpha, \calT_2,\calT_1)$.
-To improve the robustness of SC, we replace~\eqref{eq.CEE} with the following averaged cross validation error:
+To improve the robustness of SC, we replace~\eqref{eq.CEE} with the following averaged cross-validation error:

-In general, one can randomly pick part of the data as the training set and use the rest as the validation set.
+In general, one can randomly pick a part of the data as the training set and use the rest as the validation set.
+Our numerical experiments in Subsection \ref{subsecsccomparison} demonstrate that the splitting strategy does not affect the results.
 For simplicity, we split the data according to the row index in this paper.

 The proposed SC algorithm is summarized in Algorithm \ref{SCalgo}.
 In comparison with ST, SC does not involve any numerical evolution of the candidate PDE, so the computation of SC is faster.